adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - Order more ESP32 microprocessors.
 - Confirm that the capacitors don't need a large trace width cos they store a lot of charge.
 - Is it possible to isolate the different parts of the PCB such that they can be tested individually?
 - What if I solder some subsystem but don't solder others, will it still work?
+Yep.
 - Rearrange the components a bit to make sure 6A from mosfet source has a place to go.
 - Add a connector pin for 3.3V to the mosfet section for more isolation?
 That way we can test it without using the MCU?
 - Why are traces same color as ground plane?